wavejumper/boonmee/README.md

 ### NPM deps

-Note: boonmee analyses `npm-deps` only.
+Note: boonmee analyses `npm-deps` only from a `package.json` file found in the root of your project.

 If you rely on cljsjs you're out of luck.

+If you are a [shadow-cljs](http://shadow-cljs.org/) user, using boonmee should be a seamless experience.

 ### @types